 Grape: Aglianico 100%

 Region: Castelfranci (Avellino) - Campania

-Pairings: homemade eggpasta with beef ragout.
-Try it with a grilled buffalo or black angus fillet with roasted garlic and rosemary potatoes.
+Pairings: Homemade eggpasta with beef ragu.
+Try it with a grilled buffalo or black angus fillet steak with roasted garlic and rosemary potatoes.

 Drink by: Ready or before 2028.